-The pure white waxy blossom of the giant saguaro cactus (Cereus giganteus) is indigenous to Arizona and grows to a height of forty to fifty feet and lives to an age of 150 to 200 years.
+The giant saguaro cactus (Cereus giganteus) is indigenous to Arizona; it grows to a height of forty to fifty feet and lives to an age of 150 to 200 years.

-Native to the Sonoran Desert in the southwestern United States and northern Mexico, saguaros are slow growing and take up to 75 years to develop a side shoot.
-They are also slow at propagating, and saguaro cactus is a candidate for the endangered species list.
+Native to the Sonoran Desert in the southwestern United States and northern Mexico, saguaros (pronounced "sah-wah-roh") are slow-growing and take up to 75 years to develop a side shoot.
+They are also slow at propagating, and the giant saguaro cactus is a candidate for the endangered species list.

 Harming a saguaro cactus in any manner is illegal in Arizona, and during construction projects, special precautions must be taken to move every saguaro affected.